jewelsofthought/neshama/site/posts/parashot/40a-Chukat_Balak.md

   - he may enter the camp
   - he is unclean till evening

 **N**: _Mishneh Torah_ speaks of 9 red heifers that were prepared for the people &mdash; until the destruction of the Second Temple.
-Then why differentiate between those that no yoke laid upon them, and those that had &mdash; intimating that there were more than 9 heifers in existence.
+Then why differentiate between those that no yoke laid upon them, and those that had &mdash; intimating that there were more than 9 heifers in existence.{.note}

 19:11]